 You know what else I’m really kicking myself about?
-I just realized that Amazon has the same exact kit for $40 cheaper… and if I’d gone through them I wouldn’t have LOST THE FIRST ONE.
+I just realized that Amazon has the same exact kit… and if I’d gone through them I wouldn’t have LOST THE FIRST ONE.
 Grrrrrr.
 I hate shopping.

 Needless to say, this has been an overly expensive project.
 But we have the kit, it’s installed, and life goes on.

 The transfer switch was hooked up to the breaker box, and installed right next to it on the wall.
 That yellow cord connects the transfer switch to the inverter.
 Tim, the electrician, who is quite a character and whom we thoroughly enjoy having work on our stuff, did all of the wiring, so I can’t give you any of the specifics as far as that goes.

 He pulled wires from the breaker box and connected them to the transfer switch- that’s all I know.
 Actually, he isn’t 100% sure if this is gonna work as it’s wired right now.
 He’s never done an installation like this, so it was all new and exciting to him.
 We had to laugh at his enthusiasm as he informed us, “Your house is now running completely on solar!
 THAT is pretty cool!”
 And he grinned from ear to ear.

 They make transfer kits with 10 switches but they’re considerably more expensive.
 We opted for the 6 switch unit.
 That means we could only choose 6 electrical circuits to hook up out of our whole house’s wiring.